adrianglz64/snappyrom/README.md

 # SnappyROM
 128KB ROM update for the Super Snapshot V5 Commodore 64 cartridge.

-Compatible with the original SSv5, EasyFlash3, and the not-yet-released Snappy cartridge.
+Compatible with the original SSv5, EasyFlash3[^1], Vice 3.6 and the not-yet-released Snappy cartridge.

 ## New features
 + Turbo Macro PRO (TMP) is included in the ROM.